-Simon Johnson, previously the RFL’s Senior Non-Executive Director having joined the Board in July 2014, is now acting as Chair.
+Simon Johnson, previously the RFL’s Senior Non-Executive Director having joined the Board in July 2014, became the Chair of the RFL in October 2019.
+Alongside his appointment, two additional Non-Executive Directors were added to the Board.

-Simon is the Chief Executive of the Jewish Leadership Council.
-He had a 20-year career that saw him operate at the highest levels of the sports and media industries.
+Simon runs a Consultancy business advising clients in the sport and leisure industries and charitable third sector.
+He spent 7 years as Chief Executive of the Jewish Leadership Council.
+Before that, he had a 20-year career that saw him operate at the highest levels of the sports and media industries.
 After a period as the senior lawyer at the Premier League, Simon’s career in sport saw him spend four years as Director of Corporate Affairs at The Football Association, followed by a role as COO of England’s Bid to host the 2018 FIFA World Cup.

 He started his career as a lawyer, spending 10 years with ITV, the majority as Director of Rights and Business Affairs.